wjd3/librai/README.md

 - **Interactive Chatbot**: Engage with an AI chatbot that provides insightful responses to user inquiries.
 - **Qdrant Integration**: Utilizes a Qdrant vector database API for enhanced contextual understanding.
 - **Responsive Design**: Built with Tailwind CSS for a modern and responsive user interface.
-- **Theme Customization**: Offers a variety of themes, allowing users to personalize their experience with options for light, dark, and minimal aesthetics.
+- **Theme Customization**: Offers a variety of themes with dark mode support.

 ## Prerequisites